What Happens to a Joint Account When One of the Owners Dies?

 Even though the account would not be subject to probate or be part of the decedent's probate estate, the account would contribute to his taxable estate.
 Probate estates and taxable estates are two quite different things.

-Again, if there is a probate estate, you'll want to consult with the executor.
-As a practical matter, however, only very large estates are subject to estate taxes at the federal level—those with values in excess of $11.2 million as of 2018.
+If there is a probate estate, you'll want to consult with the executor.
+As a practical matter, however, only very large estates worth millions of dollars are subject to estate taxes at the federal level.
 This represents a very small number of estates, so it's unlikely you would have to worry about who pays an estate tax associated with an inherited joint account.

 State estate tax thresholds can be much less, however, and they vary by state, so you'll want to consult with a local tax or estate planner to find out where you stand there.